celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/accounts.md

 # Key Rotation

 Loss of an authorized key no longer has catastrophic implications, as the Account key can just authorize another key in that case.
-In general, it is good hygene to rotate your keys, just like you should rotate your passwords.
+In general, it is good hygiene to rotate your keys, just like you should rotate your passwords.

 ### Key Rotation for Consensus